Bridger Bowl Ski Area

 For the 2013–14 season, Bridger unveiled its new Powder Park and Alpine chair lifts.
 These brand-new lifts tripled the uphill capacity (3,300 vs. 1,100/hr) compared to the "old Alpine" center-pole double chair that was retired in 2013.

+In February 2025, Bridger Bowl released its updated Master Development plan outlining significant upgrades to accommodate growing visitation, which reached a record 377,663 skiers in the 22-23 season.
+The plan proposes six new lifts, including expansion into "Bradley Meadows", a new beginner area, and 70 additional acres of developed terrain.
+Additionally night skiing, expanded snowmaking, and improvements to lodges have been proposed all requiring Forest Service approval through NEPA before implementation.

 Bridger Bowl is noted for its expert-only skiing terrain known as "The Ridge".
 There are six sections of the ridge known as Schlasman's, D Route, C Route, B Route, A route, and Northwest/Hidden Gully Areas.
 In order to ski or snowboard the ridge, an avalanche beacon and shovel are required; most of the ridge is hiking terrain.

-Montana State has hosted the NCAA Skiing Championships eight times (1960, 1983, 1985, 1996, 1998, 2008, 2012, 2020), all at Bridger Bowl, with cross-country events at adjacent Bohart Ranch.
+Montana State has hosted the NCAA Skiing Championships eight times (1960, 1983, 1985, 1996, 1998, 2008, 2012, 2020), all at Bridger Bowl, with cross-country events at adjacent Crosscut Mountain Sports Center.

+Since 1991 the ridge at Bridger Bowl has been the site of a raptor migration count supported by Sacajawea Audubon Society.
+Bridger Raptor Fest is hosted on a weekend during this count to promote raptor education and conservation.